 Worn in elongated earlobes, such ear pendants were worn by wealthy women members of the (lower) Velalar Nadar caste according to Bala Krishnan & Kumar (1999, p.
 172), and by women of all castes other than the Brahmins, according to Ganguly (2007, p.
 238).

-The example here is in a fine condition with light signs of wear and use.
-There are no losses and all is intact.
+The example here is in a fine condition with ample signs of wear and use.
+There is minor crinkling to one of the planes of gold sheet, and the largest ball which covers the screw which allows the ornament to be opened for wear has a small hole to the gold sheet.
+But otherwise there are no losses and all is intact.

 References: Bala Krishnan, U.R., & M.S.
 Kumar, Dance of the Peacock: Jewellery Traditions of India, India Book House Ltd, 1999.
 Bala Krishnan, U.R. et al, Icons in Gold: Jewelry of India from the Collection of the Musee Barbier-Mueller, Somogy, 2005.
 Ganguly, W., Earrings: Ornamental Identity and Beauty in India, B.R.
 Publishing Corporation, 2007.
 Geoffrey-Schneiter, B., & M. Crick, Bijoux D'Orients Lointains: Au Fil de L'Or au Fil de L'Eau, Foundation Baur, Musee des Artes D'Extreme-Orient/5 Continents, 2016.
 Untracht, O., Traditional Jewelry of India, Thames & Hudson, 1997.

 Provenance: Collection of (the late) Paul Walter; probably acquired in London.